tariqajyusuf/fidesdocs/pages/fides/configuration/api_access_controls.md

 ### Create a client

-Create a client with the specific set of scopes you'd like to assign.
-The request should use the root client token for authentication.
+To create a client with a specific set of scopes, the request should use the root client token for authentication:

 `POST /oauth/client`